-- 36. A statistically more significant factor determining response rate is that the pool was large, consisting of over 10,700 people repeatedly contacted.
+- action.
+But for practically the totality of them to coincide on the same reaction, i.e., rejection and no response, except for a handful of negative responses, is neither statistically possible nor consonant with common experience that even people drawn together by common interests do not all behave the same way, let alone those pursuing diverse interests. - 37.
+For one thing, more than 90% of the 10,700 people were contacted by email.
+Given that it is so much easier to reply to an email than to a printed letter, there should have been a statistically significant higher number of responses from those people who received an email than from those who only received a printed letter.
+But the non-responsive rejection reaction was the same for both groups.
+In the same vein, those people who received both an email and a printed letter should have had a higher response rate than those who only received the email since the letter worked as an object that remained physically near them requesting, as it were, that the addressee respond to it and the email facilitated that response.
+However, the number of responses received from tandem receivers was not greater than that from email-only receivers. - 38.
+A statistically more significant factor determining response rate is that the pool was large, consisting of over 10,700 people repeatedly contacted.
 Some were at Ivy League universities and national media networks and others at local educational entities that just recently had received accreditation and local outlets reporting on a blog.
 Such an intrinsically diverse pool was bound to contain a kaleidoscopic mix of interests, including diametrically opposite ones: Well-established people want to keep the status quo to preserve long-standing beneficial relations with the Judiciary while those seeking to carve a niche in academe or journalism may try to disprove conventional wisdom in order to get national attention, either to have their Andy Warhol 15 minutes of fame or to make the opening bid to become the leader in a new field: judicial power and unaccountability studies.
-98 - 37.
+102 - 39.
 The Lone Ranger sociological phenomenon.
-A crowd is never monolithic in character, for there will always be someone who will break ranks and ride alone in order to right what he perceives to be a wrong or to escape the wrong done to him or because a competitive advantage affords him the opportunity to find El Dorado on his own despite or ahead of the crowd.
-Tontolike sidekicks may follow him or stand ready to different degrees of eagerness to join him if they realize that doing so will redound to their benefit.
-Or stated in highly technical terms: Something ain"t right if everybody rejects chocolate or is happy when given castor oil. - 38.
+A crowd is never monolithic in character, for there will always be someone who will break ranks and ride alone in order to right what he perceives to be a wrong (the idealist), escape the wrong done to him (the defector), or reap a competitive advantage by finding El Dorado on his own despite or ahead of the crowd (the opportunist).
+Tonto-like sidekicks may follow him out of a need for guidance and pragmatists may stand ready to different degrees of eagerness to join him if they realize that doing so will redound to their benefit.
+Or stated in highly technical terms: Something ain"t right if everybody rejects chocolate or is happy when given castor oil. - 40.
 Who has motive to interfere.
 It follows that the 10,700+ academics and newspeople could not react on their own to a proposal with the same non-responsive rejection or indifference.
 Non-random anomaly points to intentional interference.
 Hence, an alternative explanation must be considered: That Dr. Cordero's email accounts, postal delivery, and phone calls are being monitored and interfered with intentionally.
 The entity with the most pressing interest in so doing is the Judiciary.
-It is viscerally opposed to investigating and disciplining its own members, let alone having Congress do it in its stead.
-So much so that it engages in, and tolerates, adjudication so palpably and unlawfully biased toward judges as a 100% denial of petitions to review systematically dismissed complaints throughout the 1996-2009 13-year period covered by the posted statistical reports.(DA:214)99 - 39.
-The Judiciary's motive to monitor and interfere with Dr. Cordero's communications would be to nip in the bud the spread of his research and proposal and the sought-after formation of an action group to advocate the investigation of its coordinated wrongdoing.
-Such investigative findings could have devastating repercussions on judges as well as justices, leading to embarrassement, a tarnished reputation, a humiliating drop in invitations to extra-judicial activities or to be shunned at them 100, and conceivably to criminal charges, imprisonment, and impeachment as well as to strict supervision by Congress.
+It is viscerally opposed to investigating and disciplining its own http://Judicial-Discipline-Reform.org/DeLano_course/17Law/DrRCordero_course&project.pdf >Dn: 11-3rd¶ and Dn:1